 My Desk Chair!

 I should call this chair “The Chair That Drove Me Crazy“!
-It’s one of the things that held me up in completing the Junk Free January challenge on time.
+It’s one of the things that held me up in completing this makeover.
 I have done a few reupholster projects, but nothing like this.
 This thing required cutting out small pieces and then sewing them all together around the curves.
 I break out in hives just thinking about it.
-Thank goodness I recently discovered Showtime’s Shameless.
+Thank goodness for streaming online programs.
 It kept my sanity while piecing this together.
 I was almost ready to smash it up.
 Or photoshop a finished chair.
 HA!

 My husband actually doesn’t like this chair much.
 He says my choice of fabric was all wrong.
 I say he’s wrong!
-I understand it’s not as luxurious as the “before” fabric, but it’s what I picked out from Online Fabric Store and they were nice enough to send me what I needed (no cost!).
-I had the fabric and chairs for quite some time, and this project was the perfect time to use it!
+I understand it’s not as luxurious as the “before” fabric, but it’s what I had on hand.

 My husband also critiqued my decision to use brass-colored furniture tacks.